chronicle95/MBR-Brainf_ck/README.md

 ### Edit program

 Press key 0 to 9 to select current program.
+Program's text is going to be displayed on the screen.

 Press `e` to type in the code.
 When you are done entering the program, press `Enter` key.

-Press `v` to view/verify what you've just typed.

 Use backspace to correct the code.
-It will not erase the characters visually, but they are replaced in the buffer.

-If you issue the `e` command again, it will overwrite the previous code.
+If you issue the `e` command again, it will overwrite the previous code (in the selected program only).

 When the screen becomes too polluted, use `c` command to clear it.
 The program will be defauled to 0.